splunk/observability-workshop/docs/rum/RUM-Setup.md

 * The first part is to indicate where to download the Splunk Open Telemetry Java script file from: *<https://cdn.signalfx.com/o11y-gdi-rum/latest/splunk-otel-web.js>* (This can also loaded locally if so required)
 * The second line defines the location where to send the traces to in the beacon url: *{beaconUrl: "https://rum-ingest.eu0.signalfx.com/v1/rum"*
-* It also adds an Access Token to :  *rumAuth: "1wCqZVUWIP5XSdNjPoQRFg"* (this of course is an example you can create multiple RUM Access Tokens for all your applications)
+* It also adds an Access Token to :  *rumAuth: "1wCqZVUWIP5XSdNjPoQRFg"* (this of course is an example, you can create multiple RUM Access Tokens for all your applications)
-* And adds identification tags like the application Name and environment for us to use in the SPLUNK RUM UI:  *app: "ksnq-rum-app", environment: "ksnq-rum-env"}*
+* And it is used to add identification tags like the application Name and environment to the RUM trace for use in the SPLUNK RUM UI:  *app: "ksnq-rum-app", environment: "ksnq-rum-env"}*

 !!!
 Info ""
     In this example the app name is **ksnq-rum-app**,</br>This will be different in the Workshop, Check with your host what the app name and environment to use in the RUM session will be and make a note ot it!

-The above two lines is all that is required to enable RUM on your web site:
+The above two lines are all that is required to enable RUM on your web site!